Set-Theoretically Perfect Ideals and Residual Intersections: Introduction

 \section{Introduction}

 Residual intersections have a long history in algebraic geometry, tracing back to Cayley-Bacharach theory or at least to the mid-nineteenth century with Chasles \cite{Ch}, who counted the number of conics tangent to a given conic (see Eisenbud's talk \cite{EisT} or Kleiman \cite{K} for a historical introduction).
 The theory became part of commutative algebra through the work of Artin and Nagata \cite{artin1972residual} where they defined {\it Algebraic Residual Intersections} to study the double point locus of maps between schemes of finite type over a field.
-The theory developed alongside the theory of algebraic linkage, with residual intersections being considered a broad generalization of linked ideals.
-The theory has significantly advanced thanks to the contributions of C. Huneke, B. Ulrich, A. Kustin, M. Chardin, and D. Eisenbud, among others.
+The theory of algebraic residual intersection developed alongside the theory of algebraic linkage, with residual intersections being considered a broad generalization of linked ideals.
+It has advanced significantly thanks to the contributions of C. Huneke, B. Ulrich, A. Kustin, M. Chardin, and D. Eisenbud, among others.

 As Eisenbud once said, besides all the miracles that happen in this theory, there are always a bunch of conditions that need to be verified for the theorems to work.
 Such conditions have appeared since the work of Artin and Nagata, where they imposed that the ideals have locally few generators-- $G_{s}$-condition.
 Other conditions have also emerged, such as Strongly Cohen-Macaulay \cite{huneke1983strongly}, Sliding Depth \cite{Slidingdepth}, Sliding depth on powers of ideals \cite{UlrichArtin}, and partial sliding depth \cite{CHU,hassanzadeh2012cohen}.